 You should also be careful when handling these complaints to maintain confidentiality where appropriate.
 If the employee has made a whistleblowing disclosure in confidence, investigating this without consideration for confidentiality could lead to further claims being made.

-If you need assistance in identifying whether a disclosure of information would likely be counted as a qualified protected disclosure, our employment team can help.
+If you need advice or assistance to identify whether a disclosure of information would likely be counted as a qualified protected disclosure, speak to our expert Employment Law team today.

 Tel: 01245 893400